 - A computerized access system requires the use of a K-State ID for students to gain entry into their specific hall at all times.
 Exterior doors also are monitored by staff. - Deadbolt locks and keys are provided for each student room.
-Residents are encouraged to lock their room door and carry a key at all times. - Desk assistants are available at lobby desks providing a central contact person in case of emergency. - Residence hall staff members are on duty 24 hours a day, seven days a week to respond to student needs. - Security cameras in strategic locations around the residence halls and other surrounding university buildings monitor activity in residence hall parking lots.
+Residents are encouraged to lock their room door and always carry a key. - Desk assistants are available at lobby desks providing a central contact person in case of emergency. - Residence hall staff members are on duty 24 hours a day, seven days a week to respond to student needs. - Security cameras in strategic locations around the residence halls and other surrounding university buildings monitor activity in residence hall parking lots.

-- Safety programs for residents are offered through information sessions, demonstrations, bulletin boards and community meetings.
-Housing staff and other consultants present information and ongoing programs on crime prevention, - including seminars on topics such as personal protection, rape and protecting personal property. - Door-to-door solicitation and distribution of leaflets by non-housing individuals and organizations are prohibited.
+Safety programs for residents are offered through information sessions, demonstrations, bulletin boards and community meetings.
+Housing staff and other consultants present information and ongoing programs on crime prevention, including seminars on topics such as personal protection, rape and protecting personal property.